Renaissance Era Rosary, Holy Face of Jesus Center with Memento Mori

-This large-size rosary is made with Swarovski pearls and features Memento Mori skull beads are used for the Paters.
+This large-size rosary is made with Austrian crystal pearls and features a center medal of the Holy Face of Jesus and Memento Mori skull beads for the Paters.
 Memento Mori were popular additions to rosaries in earlier centuries, reaching their height of craftsmanship in the Renaissance era.

 Memento Mori (meaning "remember you are mortal") is the name given to symbols of mortality, often skulls heads, and were intended as a reminder of how brief earthly life is.
 Their purpose was to remind folk to make the best of their life, and to help keep them on the straight and narrow path for fear of heavenly judgment.